rust-lang/book/second-edition/nostarch/chapter12.md

 arguments that were given to `minigrep`.
-We haven’t discussed iterators yet (we’ll cover them fully in Chapter 13), but for now, you only need to know two details about iterators: iterators produce a series of values, and we can call the `collect` function on an iterator to turn it into a collection, such as a vector, containing all the elements the iterator produces.
+We haven’t discussed iterators yet (we’ll cover them fully in Chapter 13), but for now, you only need to know two details about iterators: iterators produce a series of values, and we can call the `collect` method on an iterator to turn it into a collection, such as a vector, containing all the elements the iterator produces.

 Use the code in Listing 12-1 to allow your `minigrep` program to read any